taylordotfish/pyrcb/docs/index.rst

 pyrcb is compatible with Python 2.7 and Python 3.1 or higher.
 SSL/TLS support requires at least Python 2.7.9 or Python 3.2 (see :meth:`~IRCBot.connect`).

-The current version of pyrcb is **1.7.8**, which was released on 2015-11-28.
+The current version of pyrcb is **1.8.0**, which was released on 2016-01-30.
-See the :doc:`changelog <release-notes/1.7/changelog>` for more information.
+See the :doc:`changelog <release-notes/1.8/changelog>` for more information.

 Source code for pyrcb (including this documentation) is available at `<https://github.com/taylordotfish/pyrcb>`_.

-.. _changelog:

 .. toctree::
    :hidden: